-The Tales From Home photo project, based in Kennewick, Washington, focuses on humans in various stages of self isolation during the COVID-19 pandemic.
+The Tales From Home photo project, based in Kennewick, Washington, focuses on humans in various stages and experiences during the COVID-19 pandemic.
 My goal is to help capture this moment in time honestly by sharing how you feel honestly, even if there isn’t a resolve, through your portrait and written story.
 Everyone has a unique story and perspective to share during these unprecedented times.
 No story is too big or too small.

 “With the whole world focusing on battling the here and now, my anxieties rely heavily on anticipating the future.
 I’m anticipating the possibility of running out of life saving ventilators, medications, and staff.
 Right now, the hospitals are out of masks.
 This is just the start.
 I am proud to be a nurse.
 I am just as proud to be an American.
 Our country has persevered through great adversity before and despite all uncertainty, I’m hopeful this will be no different.”